-At Wingrove we are continually assessing our pupils and recording their progress in each child's individual passport detailing their skills, at the end of each unit.
-(See Skills Passport)
+At Wingrove we are continually assessing our pupils and recording their progress in each child's individual passport detailing their skills, at the end of each unit, using the Skills and Knowledge Assessment Grid for R.E.

 A completed piece of work can be used as an assessment and annotated appropriately.
 Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.

 Assessments are carried out on three levels:

 Short Term assessments should match the learning objectives.
-Marking should be done weekly and then used to assess knowledge and understanding to inform subsequent planning.
+Marking should be done daily and then used to assess knowledge and understanding to inform subsequent planning.

-Medium Term assessments are carried out at the end of a unit.
+Medium Term assessments are carried out at the end of a unit or theme.